kfogel/mailaprop/README.md

 Grab my .emacs (http://svn.red-bean.com/repos/kfogel/trunk/.emacs) and search for "mailaprop".
 You may want to write a custom `mailaprop-skip-address-fn` as I did.

+TODO: give some idea of how long mailaprop.py will take to run

 TODO: document setting `mailaprop-address-file`